glennmatlin/FIFE_manuscript/iff/main.typ

 = Related Work

-Our research builds on the combined effort from literature that can be grouped in three strands: methods for aligning and tuning language models to follow instructions, benchmark suites for measuring instruction adherence, and
+Our research builds on the combined effort from literature that can be grouped in three strands: methods for aligning and tuning language models to follow instructions, benchmark suites for measuring instruction adherence, and [todo]

 == Instruction Tuning and Evaluation

-Instruction tuning and preference-based fine-tuning methods such as InstructGPT @ouyang_training_2022 and efforts like Self-Insstruct @wang_self-instruct_2023 and WizardLM @xu_wizardlm_2025 have improved model compliance with general user directives.
+Instruction tuning and preference-based fine-tuning methods such as InstructGPT @ouyang_training_2022 and efforts like Self-Instruct @wang_self-instruct_2023 and WizardLM @xu_wizardlm_2025 have improved model compliance with general user directives.
 Evaluations of these models have relied on broad benchmarks such as SuperGlUE or MMLU.
-Broad benchmarks measure task accuracy but not fidelity to fine0grained constraints.
+Broad benchmarks measure task accuracy but not consistency to fine-grained constraints.
 More targeted studies like IFEval @zhou_instruction-following_2023 and its successors @chen_recent_2025; @hwang_llms_2025 have introduced verifiable instructions—machine-checkable constraints on length, formatting, or keyword inclusion—to automate compliance checking.
 However, these evaluations are largely domain-agnostic, and the constraints they test do not capture the specialized demands of financial workflows.

-== LMs in Finance and Domain-Specific Benchmarks
-We are seeing a burgeoning interest in applying LMs to finance, where they can interpret complex documents like earnings reports, regulatory filings, and news.
-This has led to open-source, finance-focused models like *FinMA*, a LLaMA-based model fine-tuned for financial tasks.
-Typically, these models are evaluated on traditional financial NLP benchmarks such as *FiQA* (financial question answering), *FinQA* (numerical reasoning), *TAT-QA* (tabular and textual QA), and sentiment analysis datasets.
-While these benchmarks are crucial for assessing domain knowledge, they do not measure adherence to the fine-grained instructions that accompany real-world tasks.
-We create the first comprehensive benchmark that focuses specifically on instruction-following fidelity within the financial domain.
-This addresses a gap also identified by recent work on domain-oriented guideline following @diao_guidebench_2025 and robust financial QA @kamble_expect_2025.
+== Complexity of Financial Tasks

+Financial applications are subject to constraints beyond those targeted by general instruction-tuned benchmarks.
+Tasks often require multi-step reasoning, strict output formatting schemes, and regulatory-driven constraints.
+Existing benchmarks such as FiQA, FinQA, and TAT-QA primarily focus on sentiment analysis, numerical QA, or hybrid table-text reasoning.
+These datasets are valuable for measuring domain knowledge and reasoning accuracy.
+On the other hand, they do not test whether models adhere to procedural instructions.
+This gap is critical in practice.
+Financial outputs that are factually accurate but structurally non-compliant may be unusable for downstream systems or regulatory review.

+== Evaluation Methodologies for Instruction Compliance

+Constraint-based benchmarks generally distinguish between prompt-level accuracy (a prompt passes only if all embedded instructions are satisfied) and instruction-level accuracy (the proportion of constraints followed).
+This dual reporting structure, first used in IFEval and adopted in subsequent suites @wen_benchmarking_2024; @zou_eifbench_2025; @jaroslawicz_how_2025, highlights the trade-offs between holistic success and partial compliance.
+At the same time, normalization strategies have been proposed to account for superficial artifacts like extra whitespace or Markdown tokens that cause strict failures despite semantic correctness @liu_recast_2025.

+==

-= The IFF Benchmark and Methodology
+= The IFF Benchmark

-We designed the *Instruction Following for Finance (IFF)* benchmark for robust and comprehensive evaluation.
+IFF Benchmark targets instruction following in finance rather than open-ended problem solving.
 We build IFF on a hybrid model that assesses both high-level task completion and low-level instruction compliance.

-== Benchmark Design
+== Design and scope

+(here insert a figure with bunch of prompt types) Instruction Following for Finance (IFF) pairs *realistic finance prompts with verifiable output constraints*.
+Instead of a handful of reusable task families, we built a broad, SME-curated set of distinct prompts that mirror day-to-day work products such as ops run-books, settlement checklists, filing packs, recap tables, and short memos.
+The design emphasizes controllability over fluency: structured outputs dominate (especially tables and checklists) and many items enforce exact cardinality, fixed ordering, and explicit styling.
+Formatting is treated as part of correctness, not presentation.Everything is contained in conext prompt avoiding hallucinations within model and giving equal opopportunity's all models.

+All instances are single-turn but embed multiple sub-instructions through three patterns.
+AND requires the model to satisfy several independent constraints at once (e.g., exact row count and sorted columns and a bolded header).
+CHAIN sequences steps whose outputs feed the next step (e.g., extract → transform → format), so order matters and partial compliance is insufficient.
+NESTED (selection) is conditional branching: the prompt specifies alternatives and the model must pick the correct branch and meet its local constraints (if condition A then follow rule set R₁; else follow R₂).
+In finance this covers common policies such as formatting that depends on a threshold, jurisdiction, or data availability.
+This composition covers the bulk of realistic analyst workflows without requiring dialogue turns.overage is intentionally long-tailed: the benchmark spans a wide range of finance sub-domains, with many appearing only once, so instruction fidelity must transfer across topics rather than overfit to a narrow vertical.
+A detailed breakdown of formats and constraint types appears in Appendix A. *(Do we have it in appendix A?*)

-The IFF benchmark contains over *#num_prompts financial instruction-following tasks*.
+// The IFF benchmark contains over *#num_prompts financial instruction-following tasks*.
 We frame these tasks as prompts that a financial analyst might pose to an AI assistant.
 We design the prompts to be complex, requiring multiple steps, domain knowledge, and strict adherence to constraints @he_can_2023.

-We intentionally use a hybrid design.
+// We intentionally use a hybrid design.
 Given the known challenges of relying on LM-based judges for open-ended tasks @liu_reife_2024, we include a verifiable instruction component in IFF.
 This component provides a layer of objective, automated checks that complements and validates the results from the LM-judged holistic tasks.
 We divide the benchmark into two main components:

-*Holistic Financial Tasks:* This component includes tasks that mirror real-world financial analysis workflows.
+// *Holistic Financial Tasks:* This component includes tasks that mirror real-world financial analysis workflows.
 We categorize them as follows:
-  - *Analytical QA:* Prompts that require retrieving figures from provided text (e.g., a quarterly report excerpt), performing calculations, and providing an explanatory narrative. (e.g., _"Using the provided quarterly report excerpt, calculate the year-over-year revenue growth and explain the factors contributing to this change."_)
+//   - *Analytical QA:* Prompts that require retrieving figures from provided text (e.g., a quarterly report excerpt), performing calculations, and providing an explanatory narrative. (e.g., _"Using the provided quarterly report excerpt, calculate the year-over-year revenue growth and explain the factors contributing to this change."_)
-  - *Policy/Scenario Evaluation:* Prompts that require reasoning about the consequences of a financial event or policy change. (e.g., _"If the Federal Reserve raises interest rates by 0.5%, list three likely impacts on bank profitability and provide reasoning."_)
+//   - *Policy/Scenario Evaluation:* Prompts that require reasoning about the consequences of a financial event or policy change. (e.g., _"If the Federal Reserve raises interest rates by 0.5%, list three likely impacts on bank profitability and provide reasoning."_)
-  - *Data Extraction & Transformation:* Prompts that test the model's ability to parse financial documents, extract specific information, and structure it in a requested format. (e.g., _"From the given financial statement, extract all expense line items, total them, and output the result in JSON format."_)
+//   - *Data Extraction & Transformation:* Prompts that test the model's ability to parse financial documents, extract specific information, and structure it in a requested format. (e.g., _"From the given financial statement, extract all expense line items, total them, and output the result in JSON format."_)
-  - *Advice/Recommendation:* Prompts that require the model to adopt a role (e.g., a financial advisor) and provide justified recommendations based on given context.
+//   - *Advice/Recommendation:* Prompts that require the model to adopt a role (e.g., a financial advisor) and provide justified recommendations based on given context.

-+ *Holistic Financial Tasks.* This component includes tasks that mirror real-world financial analysis workflows.
-We categorize them as follows:
-  - *Analytical QA.* We design prompts that require the model to retrieve figures from text, perform calculations, and provide an explanatory narrative. (e.g., _"Using the provided quarterly report excerpt, calculate the year-over-year revenue growth and explain the factors contributing to this change."_)
-  - *Policy/Scenario Evaluation.* We create prompts that require the model to reason about the consequences of a financial event or policy change. (e.g., _"If the Federal Reserve raises interest rates by 0.5%, list three likely impacts on bank profitability and provide reasoning."_)
-  - *Data Extraction & Transformation.* We test the model's ability to parse financial documents, extract specific information, and structure it in a requested format. (e.g., _"From the given financial statement, extract all expense line items, total them, and output the result in JSON format."_)
-  - *Advice/Recommendation.* We instruct the model to adopt a role (e.g., a financial advisor) and provide justified recommendations based on a given context.

-+ *Verifiable Instructions.* We embed over *#num_instruction_types distinct, verifiable instruction types* within the holistic tasks.
+// + *Verifiable Instructions.* We embed over *#num_instruction_types distinct, verifiable instruction types* within the holistic tasks.
 These are inspired by the IFEval framework @zhou_instruction-following_2023 but adapted for finance.
 This allows for automated, fine-grained checking of compliance.
 Examples include:
-  - *Formatting.* We require the use of bold, italics, bullet points, or specific heading structures. (e.g., _"List three risk factors, with the word 'Risk' in *bold* for each."_)
+//   - *Formatting.* We require the use of bold, italics, bullet points, or specific heading structures. (e.g., _"List three risk factors, with the word 'Risk' in *bold* for each."_)
-  - *Quantitative Constraints.* We specify requirements for numerical precision, calculations, or specific counts. (e.g., _"Report the VaR with two decimal precision,"_ or _"List exactly three impacts."_)
+//   - *Quantitative Constraints.* We specify requirements for numerical precision, calculations, or specific counts. (e.g., _"Report the VaR with two decimal precision,"_ or _"List exactly three impacts."_)
-  - *Content Constraints.* We mandate the inclusion of specific keywords, phrases, or citations. (e.g., _"Summarize the report and ensure you mention the 'forward-looking statements' section."_)
+//   - *Content Constraints.* We mandate the inclusion of specific keywords, phrases, or citations. (e.g., _"Summarize the report and ensure you mention the 'forward-looking statements' section."_)
-  - *Stylistic Constraints.* We require adherence to a specific tone or length. (e.g., _"Answer in one sentence,"_ or _"Write in the tone of a formal financial report."_)
+//   - *Stylistic Constraints.* We require adherence to a specific tone or length. (e.g., _"Answer in one sentence,"_ or _"Write in the tone of a formal financial report."_)

-== Evaluation Procedure
+// == Evaluation Procedure
-We design our evaluation protocol to be rigorous and multi-faceted.
+// We design our evaluation protocol to be rigorous and multi-faceted.

-- *Zero-Shot Evaluation.* We evaluate all models in a strict zero-shot setting.
+// - *Zero-Shot Evaluation.* We evaluate all models in a strict zero-shot setting.
 We provide the instruction prompt with necessary context but give no examples or task-specific fine-tuning.
 This tests their out-of-the-box generalization capabilities.

-- *Hybrid Scoring:* We employ a multi-pronged scoring strategy:
+// - *Hybrid Scoring:* We employ a multi-pronged scoring strategy:
-  - *Reference Comparison:* For tasks with a single correct answer (e.g., numerical calculations, factual extractions), we compare the model's output against a ground-truth solution.
+//   - *Reference Comparison:* For tasks with a single correct answer (e.g., numerical calculations, factual extractions), we compare the model's output against a ground-truth solution.
-  - *LM-based Judging.* For more open-ended responses, we use GPT-4 as an automated judge.
+//   - *LM-based Judging.* For more open-ended responses, we use GPT-4 as an automated judge.
 We select GPT-4 as our judge because meta-evaluation studies like @liu_reife_2024 show that top-tier proprietary models are currently the most accurate automated evaluators.
 We acknowledge the potential for biases in LM-based evaluation.
 To mitigate potential positional biases, we conduct each pairwise comparison twice, swapping the order of the two responses, and average the results.
-  - *Automated Compliance Checking.* To check for instruction compliance, we employ a dual-mode evaluation protocol to distinguish between perfect adherence and "almost correct" responses.
+//   - *Automated Compliance Checking.* To check for instruction compliance, we employ a dual-mode evaluation protocol to distinguish between perfect adherence and "almost correct" responses.
-    + *Strict Mode.* This mode enforces an exact match against all instruction requirements.
+//     + *Strict Mode.* This mode enforces an exact match against all instruction requirements.
 We parse the model's response exactly as provided, with no tolerance for formatting variations or minor deviations.
-    + *Loose Mode.* Recognizing that models may produce semantically correct but stylistically imperfect output, this mode is more forgiving.
+//     + *Loose Mode.* Recognizing that models may produce semantically correct but stylistically imperfect output, this mode is more forgiving.
 Before checking compliance, our engine generates several variants of the model's response by systematically removing common LLM-induced artifacts (e.g., conversational preambles, markdown formatting, extra whitespace).
 We consider an instruction passed if *any* variant meets the constraint.

-    Using these two modes, we report two primary metrics:
+//     Using these two modes, we report two primary metrics:
-    + *Prompt-Level Accuracy.* A binary score where a prompt passes only if the model satisfies *all* of its embedded instructions.
+//     + *Prompt-Level Accuracy.* A binary score where a prompt passes only if the model satisfies *all* of its embedded instructions.
-    + *Instruction-Level Accuracy.* The percentage of individual instructions the model successfully follows across the entire benchmark, providing a granular view of model capabilities.
+//     + *Instruction-Level Accuracy.* The percentage of individual instructions the model successfully follows across the entire benchmark, providing a granular view of model capabilities.

 == Evaluation Procedure
 Our evaluation protocol is designed to be rigorous and multi-faceted.